POSE-Lab/i6DL-Edge-Lite/README.md

 python vis.py  --objID=1  --images='../../datasets/carObj1/test_primesense/000001/rgb'  --poses='./eval/est_poses.json'  --confs='./eval/confs.txt'
 ```
 ## [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/quick-start-guide/index.html) inference
 A TensorRT model, or engine (also called a plan) is optimized in a way that is heavily dependent on the underlying hardware.
 As a result, a TensorRT model is generally not portable across different GPU architectures.
 For this reason, we do not provide built TensorRT models.
-Instead, one should build the model themselves from the provided ONNX model using `trtexec`.
+Instead, one should build the model (engine) themselves from the provided ONNX model using `trtexec`.

 ### FP16 and FP32 engine
 Run